Vraj4112/task-itechnosol/README.md

 ### Step-2 Requirements

-- MySQL local server must be installed.
-Additionally, install Workbench if needed for testing purposes.
+- Ensure the MySQL local server is installed.
+For a more visually effective way to view database records, install Workbench if needed for testing purposes.
 - Update the database credentials accordingly in the ".env" file within your Node application (dotenv configuration) for testing.
 - This will automatically generate the schema task_management_dB in your MySQL database when you run the Node server application (execute the script npm start).